Warwick, Queensland: Communications

 Newspapers in Warwick include the Warwick Daily News, the Warwick and Southern Downs Weekly and the Southern Free Times.
 Former newspapers include the Warwick Argus which was published from 1879 to 1919, the Warwick Argus and Tenterfield Chronicle and the Warwick Examiner and Times.
 Radio station 4WK was established in May 1935.
 Its coverage was gradually extended to Toowoomba, Pittsworth, Millmerran, Clifton, Allora, Stanthorpe, Crows Nest, Highfields, Dalby, Oakey, Tara, Goondiwindi, Boonah, and Esk.
 It now broadcasts from Toowoomba.

 Warwick's Community Radio Station started transmissions in 1995 as 'Rainbow FM' and had the callsign 4CCC.
 The callsign was later changed to 4SDB by the ACMA and the name of the station was changed on 1 January 2019 to 'Rose City FM' to reflect its Warwick roots.
 It operates as a continuous service by a team of local volunteers.
-The operating body is incorporated as the "Warwick Community FM Radio Inc." It transmits on 89.3 MHz with an Effective Radiated power of 2000W (2000W ERP) from its studios in the building that had previously housed the Rosenthal Shire Council in Willi Street, Warwick.
-The station has the support of the Southern Downs Regional Council (SDRC) and the Warwick community as well as many listeners online that listen through its Internet stream from its website.
+The operating body is incorporated as the "Warwick Community FM Radio Inc." It transmits on 89.3 MHz with an effective radiated power of 2000W (2000W ERP) from its antenna on the outskirts of Warwick; the program is broadcast from its studios at 41C Wallace Street, Victoria Park, Warwick.
+Rose City FM previously operated and transmitted from the building that had previously housed the Rosenthal Shire Council in Willi Street, Warwick from 1995 until 2022.

+The station has the support of the Southern Downs Regional Council and the Warwick community as well as many listeners online that listen through its Internet stream from its website.